vgarmes/game-lib/README.md

 ## Prerequisites

-- Node.js and yarn installed
+- Node.js and pnpm installed
 - A PostgreSQL database: In my case I use Postgres locally for the development database and [ElephantSQL](https://www.elephantsql.com/) for the production database.

 ## Development environment

-Run `yarn` to install dependencies.
+Run `pnpm install` to install dependencies.

 Fill required environment variables (see `./env-schema.js`)

-Run `yarn dev` to start development server.
+Run `pnpm run dev` to start development server.

 ## Deployment to production